 Sunita Bai has recently give birth to twins.
 Far from being a joyful occasion, worry about their safety is keeping her up at night.
 Sunita and 50 other families from the Sikalkar community are forced to live under open skies in Risod, Maharashtra.
 A traditional community of carpenters, these 50 families have been living in the Risod town for the past thirty years in makeshift tents made out of plastic sheets.

 “We eat only if we earn money or go to bed hungry.
 There’s no house or household items.
 It’s a hand to mouth existence,” laments Nathurao Rathod, Sunita’s neighbour.
 The Sikalkar community fashion cheap wooden items from furniture to kitchen utensils earning between fifty and hundred rupees per day.
 Despite appealing to the local authorities repeatedly, they don't have adequate shelters.

-The Pradhan Mantri Awas Yojana (PMAY) was launched in 2015 with a promise to build affordable, concrete homes with electricity and water for economically starting with households whose annual incomes do not exceed 300,000 rupees.
-The PMAY has an ambitious target of house for all by 2022.
+The Pradhan Mantri Awas Yojana (PMAY) was launched in 2015 with a promise to build affordable, concrete homes with electricity and water for economically weaker households starting with households whose annual incomes do not exceed 300,000 rupees.
+The PMAY has an ambitious target of housing for all by 2022.
 The state of Maharashtra has gone one step further in promising ‘houses for all’ by 2019.
 But these remain empty promises for people like Sunita and her neighbours.
 “Our tents were flooded with rainwater.
 We appealed to the authorities but no one even came to inspect as the water kept rising.
 We said build us a drain even if you don’t give us houses.
 Now, if they didn’t build a drain, will they build houses for us?” says an angry Jagan Chauhan, another person from the community.